 - The number of labiaplasty procedures increased by 217% between 2012 and 2017.

 - In 2017, Americans spent a total of $29,337,080 on labiaplasty procedures.

 - The average cost of a labiaplasty is $2,720.

 - Over 2/3 of the women choosing labiaplasty have not finished having children.

 Remember, everyone’s body will react differently to surgery, weight changes, and pregnancy.
-The best way to find out if – and when – a labiaplasty is right for you is by meeting with a plastic surgeon, board certified by the American Board of Plastic Surgery.
+The best way to find out if – and when – a labiaplasty is right for you is by meeting with a plastic surgeon, board-certified by the American Board of Plastic Surgery.
 Dr. Paul Vitenas is a Houston-area, board-certified plastic surgeon, with over 30 years of plastic surgery experience.
-Labiaplasty consultations at Vitenas Cosmetic Surgery are free, so contact our office at (281) 606-0007to schedule an initial appointment.
+Labiaplasty consultations at Vitenas Cosmetic Surgery are confidential, so contact our office at (281) 606-0007to schedule an initial appointment.